hiebra/rpdb/README.md

 1. Run the proper use case of the program that loads your module
 1. Wait a few seconds until execution stops
 1. Execution should pause at line 29 of `debug.py`.
 Press F8 to jump to your first breakpoint
 > All modules with a namespace starting by `com.softalks.` are debuggable by design.
-If your module or any importing module is using them you are free to ignore the fourth requirement
+If your module or any importing module is importing any of them, you can ignore the fourth requirement

 > The last requirement is a [candidate to disappear](https://github.com/hiebra/rpdb/issues/1) in the next version
 ## pip